Pakistan pushes climate change back up political agenda

 Still, throughout all these shifts, the department remained in the same building with the same staff, Chaudhry noted.

-"Now it has been elevated again to a fully fledged ministry, the government is signaling they are going to take climate change seriously," he said.
+"Now it has been elevated again to a fully fledged ministry, the government is signalling they are going to take climate change seriously," he said.

 It is unclear whether the ministry will receive extra funds, but Chaudhry said that should not be an obstacle.
 The new minister will need to activate the NCCP and roll it out with the help of the provinces, he added.